 CWF’s initial project area is designed to safeguard wildlife and tourism-based land-use on the periphery of Hwange National Park and in so doing, simultaneously reduce the threat of illegal activity and poor land management on the core protected area of the park itself, plus contribute to improved livelihoods of communities adjacent to this buffer zone.

-However, despite the difficult macro-economic situation in Zimbabwe, photographic tourism in Hwange is picking up strongly because of political changes, a solid tourism infrastructure and well-trained personnel.
+However, despite the difficult macro-economic situation in Zimbabwe, photographic tourism in Hwange is picking up strongly due to a solid tourism infrastructure and well-trained personnel.
 Securing buffer areas of Hwange will continue to improve commercial tourism viability in areas where wildlife-based land use is far more suitable than subsistence agriculture.
 Boosting local revenues and thus creating more jobs will nurture more goodwill for conservation among stakeholders in the public, communal and private sectors.

 The prospects for wildlife in the Hwange region have already greatly improved via new efforts to control and prevent wildlife crime and simultaneously strengthen institutional capacity to manage these areas for the general benefit of wildlife and its associated tourism.

-It is vital work and it is made possible through guests to lodges such as Elephant’s Eye, Hwange who are part of this collaboration.
-We feel that sharing this message with our guests and with our agents allows them to see the impact that they have as well as hopefully inspires them to become more involved.
+It is vital work and it is made possible through guests contributing with a bed night levy while staying at lodges such as Elephant’s Eye, Hwange who are part of this collaboration.
+Sharing this message with our guests and with our agents shows their impact and inspires greater involvement.
 The importance of conservation is for everyone, we strive to live in a world where holiday makers are no longer passive observers but active agents in the fight for our wildlife.
 If you would like to become involved, take a look at the CWF Project list and contact us or the organisation itself to become a part of the solution.